adospinoiu/AWS_Employee_Information_Bank/README.md

 #3 After completing the basic layout and inputs of the Data Entry component ... set-up the AWS S3 bucket to store the information in the cloud.

+#4 Created the option to add a file on the front-end in the main component.
+Since the user will be entering all the information, thought maybe it would be usefull to attach a picture of ... something.

 # AWS Set-Up

 #1 First created a bucket in S3 that will be the database where all the objects will be stored.
 The information coming from the front-end will be an object with all the data of the employee.